Furniture Odyssey epitomises the wise words of the late Sir Roger Scruton:

 “We must start from the sentiment that all mature people can readily share: the sentiment that good things are easily destroyed but not easily created.”

 Searching out fine pieces of furniture that have survived the good times and the bad times, a testament to well-made and timely crafted pieces.
-Sympathetically reviving Georgian to Early 20th century furniture ready for a new life of enjoyment and cherishing at the heart of the home.
+Sympathetically reviving 18th to early 20th century furniture ready for a new life of enjoyment and cherishing at the heart of the home.

 Every item of furniture goes through a rigorous restoration process using traditional cabinet maker’s and upholsterer’s methods to ensure every item is functional and comfortable whilst respecting patination and character developed over the many years.